orzechowskid/flymake-jsts/README.md

-# flymake-jsts: A Flymake backend for emacs supporting Javascript/Typescript linting
+# flymake-jsts: A Flymake backend for Javascript/Typescript

 ## Supported Linters